 Disability resources are absolutely imperative for most of us with disabilities.
-And I should know; I am deaf and have TBI, PTSD and live with bi-polar disorder (manic depression).
-My daughter has Down syndrome, a disability that is different from mine, and I’ve been on a quest to understand it better.
+And I should know; I am deaf and have TBI, C-PTSD .
+My daughter has Down syndrome, a disability that is different from mine, my son is on the Autism spectrum, and I’ve been on a quest to understand both better.

 I’m not sure I’ll ever get tired of trying to understand it, either.
 I find disability to be fascinating as a concept, much like others are fascinated with culture.
 The history of people with disabilities, how disability presents itself, what difference means.
 I enjoy questioning mainstream ideas of disability and I thoroughly disagree with the medical model of disability – that is, that disability is something to cure, that people with disabilities are broken bits of flesh that need fixing.